-As long as you complete all post decision requirements and registration materials prior to your departure, you were enrolled by our office in a FSTDY 300 placeholder course.
+As long as you complete all post-decision requirements and registration materials prior to your departure, you were enrolled by our office in an FSTDY 300 placeholder course.
 Upon your return, this course will be converted to regular UW resident credits (as opposed to transfer credits), which will reflect the actual course names and numbers that you completed during your study abroad program.

 It is important to note that all grades earned abroad will be transferred to your UW transcript, regardless of the final mark or need for credit, and will be calculated into your UW grade point average.

 The credit conversion process will vary depending on the type of study abroad program that you attended.
+See the sections below for details on credit conversion for your program type.
 Please note that our office is unable to convert your credits until all of the courses taken abroad have been assigned a UW course equivalent.

 For more information on specific credit conversion processes, see below:

-- Once your program has ended and all coursework has been evaluated by your program director, the courses and grades will be reported to the UW Study Abroad Office.
+- Once your program has ended and all coursework has been evaluated by your program director, the courses and grades will be reported to UW Study Abroad.
 Then, we will transfer these credits onto your UW transcript, usually within a week or two of receipt of the grade report.
 Early fall coursework is reported at the end of autumn quarter.

 Some important considerations